Psycoy/EasyLiterature/README.md

 <br>

 Inspired by [Mu Li](https://www.bilibili.com/video/BV1nA41157y4), adapted from [autoLiterature](https://github.com/wilmerwang/autoLiterature).
-Compared to autoLiterature, **EasyLiterature** is much easier to use and supports a wider range of features, such as `title-based paper match`, `paper search and download on Google Scholar and DLBP` (the two main sites for scholars), `citation statistics`, `mannual information update assitant`, etc. **EasyLiterature covers almost all papers thanks to the support of Google Scholar and DLBP!**
+Compared to autoLiterature, **EasyLiterature** is much easier to use and supports a wider range of features, such as `title-based paper match`, `paper search and download on Google Scholar and DBLP` (the two main sites for scholars), `citation statistics`, `mannual information update assitant`, etc. **EasyLiterature covers almost all papers thanks to the support of Google Scholar and DBLP!**

 ___